bigtoga/Examples/AI + ML + Predictive Analytics/Neural Networks/Types of Neural Networks (High Level).md

 - Node A2: keep “summer” as we can use to predict month, activity, or temperature
 - Node A3: Discard “in the”
 - Node A4: Keep “France” as we can use this to predict language, city, region

+LTSM networks are RNNs equipped with a special gating mechanism that controls access to memory cells.
+These gates  prevent the rest of the network from modifying the contents of the memory cells for multiple time steps (aka preserving prior context/data for a long period).
+This means that LSTM networks preserve signal and propagate errors for much longer than ordinary RNNs.

+LSTM networks are very good at processing data with complex and separated interdependencies and to excel in a range of **sequence learning domains** such as speech recognition, offline hand-writing recognition, machine translation, and image-to-caption generation.

+### Use Cases for LTSM
+* speech recognition
+* offline hand-writing recognition
+* machine translation
+* image-to-caption generation

 ### Variations on LTSM
 #### Grid LTSM